Weston Armed Forces & Emergency Services Day Saturday 21st June 2025

 Through centuries of Service to the Nation, the members of our Armed Forces have established a record unequaled in the world.
 They work selflessly with honour and distinction, in the most challenging circumstances imaginable.
 This day also recognizes the wider family: the Veterans, young and old; many volunteers who support the Cadet Force so tirelessly; and – of paramount importance and sometimes forgotten – the Families and friends whose care and support enables such excellence.

-Weston Armed Forces & Emergency Services Day, will be held on Saturday 22 June 2024 on
+Weston Armed Forces & Emergency Services Day, Saturday 21 June 2025 Weston-super-Mare Sea Front. - See you in 2025!

 The Event will have all the usual AFD components and start with a Parade along the seafront from the Grand Pier to the arena for an Opening Ceremony.